-In the UK, issued by First State Investments (UK) Limited which is authorised and regulated by the Financial Conduct Authority (registration number 143359).
-Registered office Finsbury Circus, House, 15 Finsbury Circus, London, EC2M 7EB number 2294743.
-Outside the UK within the EEA, this document is issued by First State Investments International Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registered number 122512).
-Registered office: 23 St. Andrew Square, Edinburgh, EH2 1BB number SCO79063.
+In the United Kingdom, this document is issued by First State Investments (UK) Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registration number 143359).
+Registered office: Finsbury Circus House, 15 Finsbury Circus, London, EC2M 7EB, number 2294743.

+Outside the UK within the EEA, this document is issued by First State Investments International Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registration number 122512).
+Registered office 23 St. Andrew Square, Edinburgh, EH2 1BB number SC079063.